Did you know?

 Habitat

-The Irukandji jellyfish is found in the waters off the coast of northern Australia and Southeast Asia.
+The Irukandji jellyfish is found in the warm water off the coast of North Queensland Australia and Southeast Asia.
 In most cases, you’ll find it around the Great Barrier Reef and the Coral Sea, especially during the warmer months, from November to May.
+It is rarely found off the coast of Sydney and Melbourne.

-You can find these rare creatures in other parts of the world, including Hawaii, Florida, and the British Isles.
+These rare creatures are found in other parts of the world, including Hawaii, Florida, and the British Isles.
 This is likely because the jellyfish can be transported to these areas via ocean currents or ships’ ballast water.

 Diet